 Background: Relations between India and Nepal

 As direct neighbors, the Government of India and the Government of Nepal share strong ties of cooperation and friendship.
 A characteristic of the relationship between the countries is not only the open border but deep-rooted contact between people across the state border.
 Furthermore, the countries share a high number of cultural traditions and religious similarities, such as Hinduism.
-The tradition of free movement between the nations has a long history.
-The shared border is more than 1850 kilometers long and includes five India states: West Bengal, Bihar, Sikkim, Uttarakhand, and Uttar Pradesh (Government of India 2019).
+The tradition of free movement between nations has a long history.
+The shared border is more than 1850 kilometers long and includes five Indian states: West Bengal, Bihar, Sikkim, Uttarakhand, and Uttar Pradesh (Government of India 2019).

 There are frequent exchanges of high-level visits as well as interactions between the Indian Prime Minister Shri Narendra Modi and Nepal’s Prime Minister Khadga Prasad Oli.
 The countries have several bilateral institutional dialogue mechanisms, such as the India-Nepal Joint Commission, which is co-chaired by India’s External Affairs Minister and the Foreign Minister of Nepal.

-When an earthquake hit Nepal in 2015, India sent National Disaster Response Force teams to Nepal and aircrafts with humanitarian goods and relief packages after only six hours.
+When an earthquake hit Nepal in 2015, India sent National Disaster Response Force teams to Nepal and aircraft with humanitarian goods and relief packages after only six hours.
 The overall earthquake relief support of India exceeded 67 million USD.
 Additionally, India granted its neighbor several loans in times of crisis.

 Within the past decade, trade between Nepal and India grew significantly.
 Exports from Nepal to India almost doubled, whereas India’s exports to Nepal grew over eight times.
 The main import products to Nepal from India are petroleum products, motor vehicles, rice, paddy, electrical equipment, medicine, agricultural equipment, coal, vegetables, tin, and wires.